openfabr/cdf/README.md

 OpenFABR CDF aims to offer a brand new way of building cloud infrastructure, based on our view that the future of DevOps is **MODULAR + CUSTOM**.

 We envisage a future where application developers (in product engineering) and DevOps engineers (in platform engineering) collaborate by code in a true Infrastructure-as-Code manner.
-There are various IaC runtimes, imperative language supports and existing software delivery infrastructure such as code and artefact repositories.
+There are various IaC runtime, imperative language supports and existing software delivery infrastructure such as code and artefact repositories.
 OpenFABR CDF is the missing piece that makes it happen.

 ### MODULAR: Reusable, High-level Packages